 Flâneur began with the idea that winemaking doesn’t need frills.
-Driven to Oregon’s culture, land, and people, Flâneur strives to share their deep appreciation of nature and the beauty it can bring to wine understanding all complex aspects that go into each vine and grape.
-Flâneur reflects the exquisite attention to detail needed to showcase terroir-driven Oregon wines all while maintaining a welcoming space that guests can feel right at home.
+Driven to Oregon’s culture, land, and people, Flâneur shares their appreciation of nature and the beauty it can bring to wine, understanding all complex aspects that go into each vine and grape.
+Flâneur reflects the attention to detail needed to showcase terroir-driven Oregon wines all while maintaining a welcoming space that guests can feel right at home.

 Founder, Marty Doerschlag, began Flâneur Wines after selling his first company and spending some much-needed time traveling the world.
 His objective was to observe and learn how to appreciate and live slowly, embracing the word flâneur.
 Already having an appreciation for farming, food, and wine he was enchanted by Oregon’s land and ability for cultivating grapes.
 He knew that to make top-quality wines, he would need a world-class team all of equal importance from farming to hospitality to winemaking.